Health-Research-From-Home/DataAnalysisChallenge/files/problem.md

-# Problem Background
+# Background

-## Problem Background
+Smartphones and wearables provide many important opportunities to advance both clinical care and population health research.
+They allow the collection of new types of data including self-reported symptoms such as pain, or passively measured sensor data like physical activity.
+Quick surveys and passive data also allow us to measure the day-to -day changes in disease.

-Chronic pain management is a critical area of healthcare, where understanding the dynamics of patient-reported outcomes can significantly improve treatment planning and outcomes.
+Chronic pain is one area of healthcare that can significantly benefit from these opportunities.
+Frequent data collection allows us to understand changing patterns of disease through time, identify (time-varying) factors that influence pain, measure and identify early signals of treatment response, or even predict flares and intervene in a timely way.
 However, collecting detailed, accurate data from patients is often time-intensive, costly, and challenging.
-Developing simulations and predictive models can help bridge this gap by creating synthetic datasets and improving forecasting methods, making it possible to optimize care without overburdening patients.
+Furthermore, developing and testing novel analysis methods to handle rich time-series data in order to achieve the above objectives can be hampered by the availability of large-scale datasets or incomplete data – either because of governance limitations or just because this is a relatively new field of research.

-This hackathon focuses on designing and testing innovative approaches to simulate and predict pain dynamics, incorporating real-world challenges such as treatment effects, variability in symptoms, and the constraints of sampling frequency.
-These tasks have practical relevance for building tools that support personalized care and decision-making in chronic pain management.
+This hackathon focuses on designing and testing innovative approaches to simulate daily tracked symptom data and to predict pain dynamics, incorporating real-world challenges like optimising sampling frequency.

 Below are the two tasks for the hackathon:

-## Task 1 Description: Simulation with Treatment Dynamics
+## Task 1 Description: Simulation of Tracked Daily Symptoms

 ### Task Overview
 In this challenge, you’ll build a simulation that generates daily pain measurements for a set of patients over a certain period.
-Unlike a standard static dataset, this simulation should capture treatment effects and day-to-day fluctuations in patient pain levels.
+Unlike a standard static dataset, this simulation should capture underlying patterns of disease that will be explained during the hackathon by clinical and patient partners.
 The end goal is to produce a realistic synthetic dataset that can be used in subsequent modeling tasks.

 More details will be provided during the hackathon.